 Carbonated beverages (including sparkling water and beer), chewing gum, and sugar alcohols are three easy offenders to remove immediately.
 Also, make it a habit to eat mindfully, chewing each bite thoroughly.

-Our favorite delicious de-bloaters are avocados and bananas (they're rich in potassium) and hydrating vegetables like celery and cucumber.
+Our favorite organic de-bloaters are avocados and bananas (they're rich in potassium) and hydrating vegetables like celery and cucumber.

 It's also one of the major reasons we created Greens Ritual, which is meant to be a daily habit, each morning first thing upon waking.